DomDerrien/interview-exam/README.md

 Please note that we do not require a complete working solution in such a short timeframe.

-The goal of this test is to see your firsts steps on resolving this test; how you analyse the problem, how you organize your ideas and what are the first steps you take to propose a working solution.
+The goal of this test is to see your first steps on resolving this test; how you analyze the problem, how you organize your ideas, and what are the first steps you take to propose a working solution.

 ## Context